leanprover/lean4/README.md

 * `name` **(Required)**: The name of the package.
 * `version` **(Required)**: The version string of the package.
-* `moduleRoot`: The root module of the package.
+* `libRoots`: The root module of the package.
 Imports relative to this root (e.g., `Pkg.Foo`) are considered part of the package.
 Defaults to the package's uppercase `name`.
+* `libGlobs`: An `Array` of additional module `Glob`s to include in the package.
+Defaults to singular globs of the module's `libRoots`.
+Submodule globs build every source file within their directory.
+Local imports of said files (i.e., fellow modules of the package) are also recursively built.
 * `dependencies`: A `List` of the package's dependencies.
 * `depsDir`: The directory to which Lake should download dependencies.
 Defaults to `lean_packages`.
 * `extraDepTarget`: An extra `OpaqueTarget` that should be built before the package.